Gulbene kindergarten massacre

-On 22 February 1999 at a kindergarten in Gulbene, Latvia, three young girls and a teacher were killed, and a nurse was injured when a 19-year-old man, Alexander Koryakov, entered the school armed with a knife and a cleaver during the children's midday nap.
+On 22 February 1999, at a kindergarten in Gulbene, Latvia, three young girls and a teacher were killed, and a nurse was injured when a 19-year-old man, Alexander Koryakov, entered the school armed with a knife and a cleaver during the children's midday nap.
 The suspect, Alexander Koryakov was a 19-year-old unemployed man from the Gulbene area.
 He had reportedly been inquiring about the kindergarten's security measures in the days leading up to the attack, raising suspicions among staff.

 Koryakov reportedly committed the attack to gain notoriety and had premeditated the murders.
+He was later sentenced to life imprisonment.

 Attack

 On 22 February 1999, a 19-year-old man named Alexander Koryakov entered the Gulbene kindergarten during the children's midday nap period, around 12:00–1:00 p.m.

 Koryakov was armed with a knife and a cleaver and attacked the sleeping children and a teacher.
 Three girls aged approximately 4–6 and a teacher were killed, receiving a total of 39 stab and chop wounds.
 A nurse was injured but survived while attempting to intervene.

 According to Koryakov's own statement, the attack was premeditated and motivated by a desire to gain notoriety.